accwebs/factorio-tacticalConstruction/README.md

 2. Due to the alternate force behavior, once you save your game with this mod active, it's probably not advisable to disable the mod on that save file moving forward.
 Tactical Construction makes a point to clean up any alternative forces when there are no longer any connected players that might use them; however, if you disable the mod, that logic will of course not be able to run to clean up any alternative forces that were still determined to be needed at the point of save.
    - As of version 0.3.0, there is a UI button that allows you to clean up alternative forces on an existing save file.
 The mod is then put into a zombie state.
    - Button is hidden by default.
 Use Settings -> Mod Settings to display it.
-   - If you regret your decision to nuke the mod on a file, you *CAN* re-enable the mod by globally disabling the mod, loading your file, saving your file (so that the saved game now has no record of the mod at all) and then re-enabling the mod.
+   - If you regret your decision to permanently clean up the mod state on a file, you *CAN* re-enable the mod by globally disabling the mod, loading your file, saving your file (so that the saved game now has no record of the mod at all) and then re-enabling the mod.
 Upon re-loading your file, the mod will re-initialize itself and re-create the alternate forces that it needs.
-3. Avoid researching stuff while you are living on the alternate force in the game (i.e. you have the prioritize button on).

 ## Limitations